nurzhannogerbek/nurzhannogerbek/README.md

 ✌🏻 Hello, my friend!
-I am glad to see you on my personal LinkedIn profile.
+I am glad to see you on my personal GitHub profile.
 My name is Nurzhan.

 ⏱ My passion for software development ignited when I crafted my very first piece of code using the Turbo Pascal programming language on my father's personal computer as a child.
 This zeal for coding has not only persisted but has flourished over the years.
 Now, with more than 8 years of experience in the IT industry, I continue to embrace this passion daily.